Submit Your Portfolio

 Our definition of creative output is broad.
 Perhaps your strength is in the following areas; robotics, broadcast journalism, performance, yearbook, creative writing, etc.— we’ll consider any form of creative expression that showcases your execution and thought.

-If you have questions or concerns about putting together a portfolio of work, contact a KCAD Admissions Counselor, we’re here to help!
+If you have questions or concerns about putting together a portfolio of work, contact the KCAD Admissions Team—we’re here to help!

 We review portfolios during visits to area high schools (ask your art teacher), as well as at National Portfolio Days at colleges throughout the U.S. and Canada.
 Learn more about National Portfolio Day events and find one near you.